 - Sales tax for items purchased in/shipped to MA, RI, and NY

-If the item you are considering is not on this list, please contact Procurement to find out its eligibility for reimbursement.
+If the item being considered is not on this list, please contact Procurement to find out its eligibility for reimbursement.

 Non-compliance with this policy may result in disciplinary action.
 Actions that may be taken include, but are not limited to: